Lead

 • $20,000 for eligible owner-occupied or rental single-family properties where a child under age 6 resides or visits frequently.

-If qualified, our program also has Healthy Homes funding available ($5,000/household) to address a variety of environmental health and safety concerns including mold, allergens, carbon monoxide, pests, and more.
+Our program also has Healthy Homes funding available ($5,000/household) to address a variety of environmental health and safety concerns including mold, allergens, carbon monoxide, pests, and more.
 Our Healthy Homes treatments include removing old carpet, floor replacement, replacing inoperable windows, asbestos abatement, and more.

 To qualify for assistance the unit must: